Atarilab/ATARI_2DOF_Drawing_Bot/README.md

 # MIRMI_2DOF_Drawing_Bot

-This respository contains all the CAD files, firmware and API to build an use the 2 DOF drawing robot by MIRMI lab.
+This respository contains all the CAD files, firmware and API to build and use the 2 DOF drawing robot by MIRMI lab.

 # API
-Use the API to interface with the drawing robot system:
+Use the API to interface with the drawing robot.

 ## Includes
 First of, import the api and the predefined shapes via: